SPARC-X/SPARC-X-API/README.md

 ## `sparc-dft-api`: Basic usages
 ### 1. Read / write SPARC files

-Unlike other quantum chemical codes where the I/O format is associated with a single file in ASE, `sparc-dft-api` provides I/O support for a whole SPARC calculation directory, a.k.a "SPARC bundle".
+Unlike other DFT codes where the ASE format corresponds to a single file, `sparc-dft-api` provides I/O support for the whole calculation directory, a.k.a "SPARC bundle".`` `sparc-dft-api` allows automatic discovery of this file format (`sparc-bundle`) in ASE:
-Installing `sparc` and import will allow ASE to discover this file format (`sparc`).

 - Read from a sparc bundle